 - previous(xd) returns the value of xd at the previous clock tick.
 At the first sample instant, the start value of xd is returned. - A discrete-time signal (such as ud) is converted to a continuous-time signal with hold. - If a variable belongs to a particular clock, then all other equations where this variable is used, with the exception of as argument to certain special operators, belong also to this clock, as well as all variables that are used in these equations.
-This property is used for clock inference and allows defining an associated clock only at a few places (above only in the sampler, whereas in the discrete controller and the hold the sampling period is inferred). - The approach in this chapter is based on the clock calculus and inference system proposed by (Colaco and Pouzet 2003) and implemented in Lucid Synchrone version 2 and 3 (Pouzet 2006).
-However, the Modelica approach also uses multi-rate periodic clocks based on rational arithmetic introduced by (Forget et. al. 2008), as an extension of the Lucid Synchrone semantics.
-These approaches belong to the class of synchronous languages (Benveniste et. al. 2002).
+This property is used for clock inference and allows defining an associated clock only at a few places (above only in the sampler, whereas in the discrete controller and the hold the sampling period is inferred). - The approach in this chapter is based on the clock calculus and inference system proposed by Colaço and Pouzet (2003) and implemented in Lucid Synchrone version 2 and 3 (Pouzet 2006).
+However, the Modelica approach also uses multi-rate periodic clocks based on rational arithmetic introduced by Forget, Boniol, Lesens, and Pagetti (2008), as an extension of the Lucid Synchrone semantics.
+These approaches belong to the class of synchronous languages (Benveniste, Caspi, Edwards, Halbwachs, Le Guernic, and Simone 2003).